vgarcia007/a-pi-api/readme.md

 ## ToDo

-*Add routes for more sensor types attached to GPIO *Add routes for 433MHz switches
+* Add routes for more sensor types attached to GPIO
+* Add Moduls for other things like nas and fritzbox

 ## License
 [WTFPL](https://choosealicense.com/licenses/wtfpl/)